facebook/react/docs/docs/05-reusable-components.md

   }

   render() {
-    // Because we `this.tick` is bound, we can use it as an event handler. return (
+    // Because `this.handleClick` is bound, we can use it as an event handler. return (
       <button onClick={this.handleClick}>
         Say hello